olimstv/omdb-movie-search/README.md

-# Getting Started with Create React App
+# Movie Search App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application is using an [OMDb API](https://www.omdbapi.com/) (a RESTful web service to obtain movie information).

 ## Available Scripts